Small Space, Big Vision: How a Master Ensuite Became the Highlight of the Home

 This is a cloakroom, one of the smallest spaces we design.
 It is also one of the most talked-about rooms in the house.

 Bold botanical wallpaper covers the full upper half of the room.
 Chartreuse yellow, oversized florals, birds.
 Not a feature wall, the entire upper half.
 In a space this size, that confidence works because the lower half is anchored in large-format white marble effect tile, clean and uninterrupted.
 Wild above.
 Refined below.
 Brass throughout.
 The contrast is what makes it extraordinary.
+Tiles are doing a lot of heavy lifting in a room this size, our guide on how to make a small bathroom look bigger with tiles explains exactly which choices make the biggest spatial difference.

 The opposite wall goes to deep black textured stone.
 A vessel basin sits on a floating marble shelf spanning the full width, with open floor beneath it.
 Two brass column wall lights flank the mirror like jewellery.
 Even the cistern button is brass.